Practical Leverage-Based Sampling for Low-Rank Tensor Decomposition: Background on sketching for least squares problems

 with probability at least $1-\delta$. \end{theorem}

-We include the proof in \cref{sec:proof-thm:sketching} as well as further details on bounding the error in $\bvec*$.
-Although this result is known, the proof arguably requires some investment to assemble.

-The term $\beta$ is sometimes referred to as the \emph{misestimation} factor and connects the sampling probabilities with the leverage scores.
-The user should ideally specify $\Vp$ so that $\beta$ is maximal, i.e., $p_i = \ell_i(\Z)/r$ for all $i \in [N]$ would yield $\beta=1$.
+To the best of our knowledge, this precise result is new so we provide its proof in \appproof.
+From this result, we can see that the user should ideally specify $\Vp$ so that $\beta$ is maximal, i.e., $p_i = \ell_i(\Z)/r$ for all $i \in [N]$ would yield $\beta=1$.
 But computing the true leverage bounds is too expensive.
-Instead, we estimate them and get a bound of $\beta \leq 1/r^{d}$ as explained in \cref{sec:leverage-score-upper}.
+Instead, we estimate them and get a bound that yields $\beta = 1/r^{d}$ as explained in \cref{sec:leverage-score-upper}.

-Before we continue, we present the result for the full matrix least squares problem \cref{eq:lsq_krp} by using a union bound.
-The only difference is that the number of samples depends on $\log n$ rather than $\log r$; we assume $r<n$, so $\log n$ dominates $\log r$.